 Activities on Antarctica’s shores

 Over the next few days, we’ll explore Antarctica’s white-blue icebergs, mountain ranges, and vast land and sea life.
 Ice, wind, and weather dictate life in Antarctica, just as they dictate our route and our landings.
-We’ll determine our landing sites accordingly as our adventure progresses.
-We’ll keep our cameras at the ready as our highly maneuverable ship weaves through islands, bays, and channels.
+We’ll determine our landing sites accordingly as our expedition progresses.
+We’ll keep our cameras at the ready as our highly maneuverable expedition vessel weaves through islands, bays, and channels.

 Enjoy a day at sea on the luxurious ms Roald Amundsen